-The Cheltenham Gold Cup’s first ever race was run in 1819 as a 3-mile flat race at Cleeve Hill, not far from today’s location.
+The Cheltenham Gold Cup was first run in 1819 as a three-mile flat race at Cleeve Hill, not far from today’s location.
 The prize fund was 100 guineas.

 Golden Miller’s owner, Dorothy Paget, trumps them all, with seven Cheltenham Gold Cup wins under her belt.
 She won five times with Golden Miller in the 1930s, along with Roman Hackle in 1940, and Mont Tremblant in 1952.